Spectral Analysis and Dirichlet Forms on Barlow-Evans Fractals: Introduction

 \section{Introduction}

+Analysis on projective, or inverse, limit spaces is an active area of current research \cite[and references therein]{Cheeger2013,Cheeger2015}.
+We study symmetric regular Dirichlet forms \cite{CF,FOT} on the fractal-like spaces $F_\infty$ constructed in \cite{BE04}.
+Our motivation primarily comes from applications in mathematical physics, see \cite[and references therein]{ABDTV12,Akk,ADT,ADT10,AR,PAR18,CTT}.
+In particular, \cite{PAR18} shows that explicit formulas for kernels of spectral operators, such as heat kernel and Schro\"odinger kernels, can be obtained for these types of fractal spaces.
+The main results of our paper, Theorems \ref{thm:specdecomp} and \ref{thm:specproj}, deal with the spectrum and the spectral resoltion of the Laplaican on the Barlow-Evans type projective limit space.

-We study symmetric regular Dirichlet forms \cite{FOT} on the fractal-like spaces $F_\infty$ constructed in \cite{BE04}.
-Barlow and Evans in \cite{BE04} describe a construction for a new, interesting class of state spaces for Markov processes utilizing projective limits.
-We furthermore assume that the base spaces are Dirichlet metric measure spaces, that is, metric measure spaces equipped with Dirichlet forms.
-We show that in this case one can develop a complete spectral theory of the associated Laplace operators, including formulas for spectral projections, utilizing the tools of Dirichlet form theory.
+Barlow and Evans in \cite{BE04} used projective limits to produce a new class of state spaces for Markov processes.
+They also construct a projective limit Markov process by taking the projective limit of a sequence of compatible resolvent operators.
+We shall build, in a similar manner, a projective sequence of Dirichlet forms which we will then show have a non-degenerate limit.
+The projective sequences are built from a base Dirichlet space, that is a metric measure space equipped with a Dirichlet form together with its domain and a sequence of ``multiplier spaces.''
+We will show that for reasonable base and index spaces one can develop a complete spectral theory of the associated Laplace operators, including formulas for spectral projections, utilizing the tools of Dirichlet form theory on the projective limit space, $F_{\infty}$.
 The characterization of the spectra of the Laplacians presented here is a generalization of those obtained previously by the first author for Laakso spaces in \cite{RS09,Steinhurst2010}.
+It is worth noting that the construction of $F_{\infty}$ in this paper is the same as that in \cite{BE04} and while the analytic apparatus is different (Dirichlet forms vs. resolvents) the constructions are in the same spirit.